-Sunday brunch in Austin isn’t your run-of-the-mill bacon and eggs affair.
+Brunch in Austin isn’t a run-of-the-mill bacon and eggs affair.
 Here you’ll find everything from a big band brunch with creative smoked sausages to a breakfast of Mexican specialties that go best with a frosty margarita.
-You’ll want to rise and shine early on the weekend for these yummy morning meals, but if you're still craving a serving of brunch on a Wednesday, we have a few spots in mind for you, too.
+You’ll want to rise and shine early on the weekend for these yummy morning meals, although if you're craving a serving of brunch on a weeekday we have a few spots in mind for you, too.